The Cultural Work of Stereotypes

 Stereotypes frame every interaction we have with others, whether at school, work, or in our social lives.
-Along with starting the year-long project of your Discovery Core ePortfolio and engaging the campus resources available to you, this class will engage the way that theoretical, cultural, and social (such as identity) texts represent and challenge stereotypes.
+Along with engaging the campus resources available to you, this class will engage the way that theoretical, cultural, and social (such as identity) texts represent and challenge stereotypes.
 We will first take up three of the most recent theories of stereotyping – stereotype threat, implicit bias, and microaggressions – to examine how these concepts are apparent in our daily lives.
 Then we will critically examine other theories of stereotyping and interpret how cultural texts of various genres and forms – including fiction, poetry, drama, graphic novels, film, television, visual art, and internet media – negotiate, challenge, and/or reinforce stereotypical social categories.

 Why Should I Take This Course?